mkuthan/mkuthan.github.io/_posts/2015-03-01-spark-unit-testing.md

 ```

 Now the Spark Streaming test can be implemented in an efficient way.
-The test does not have to wait for the system clock and the test is implemented with millisecond precision.
+The test doesn't have to wait for the system clock and the test is implemented with millisecond precision.
 You can easily test your windowed scenario from the very beginning to very end.
 With the given\when\then structure you should be able to understand tested logic without further explanations.